v-alan-m/Send_Email_Using_LLM_Through_N8N/README.md

 - Click `+ Add first step`
    - Click `AI agent` and place

+## 🧠 Program AI Agent Logic
+- Send to web ChatGPT: Upload image of ./send_email_workflow.PNG + 'Create a system prompt for an n8n 'AI agent', taking into considerations the tools attached based the image attached, that used the "send_email" tools to send emails based on the user's query. it is a helpful assistant that is friendly.
+As a system prompt for n8n, also add a tool called "contacts_database" that the agent will use to retrieve contact data such as names, email addresses and phone numbers.
+Please provide it as an easy to copy text snippet as your response.'
+  - Click on `AI Agent` > `Add Option` > `System Message`
+  - Click on `Expression` and click the `enlarge button` on the bottom right on the box.
+  - Enter the system prompt ./system_prompt.txt into the expression text box.

 ## ⚙️ Configure AI agent with Openai LLM + database + access to Gmail
 - Three + icons under `AI Agent`